9/9

 Getting Real About Your Numbers

 First up. and yeah, this might not be the fun part, you need to know exactly where your money's going.
 I am talking about calculating your monthly break even point and mapping out when cash flow typically gets tight (hello, winter months and especially June which stinks).
+Here is the cruel twist most people outside the trade never see: wholesale prices tend to climb through winter even as customers stop spending, so your worst-selling months are also some of your dearest to buy stock in.
+The folks over at MM College have written about this too.
+Your fixed costs do not read the calendar.

 Planning is honestly your best bet for maintaining cash flow across the entire year.
 Start by creating a cash flow forecast using last year's data.
 Be conservative about those off-peak periods, better to be pleasantly surprised than caught short.
+We learned that one the expensive way, more than once.

-2×2 square infographic illustrating florist shop cash-flow management: calculate break-even, forecast conservatively, reserve peak profits, balance payments.
+2x2 square infographic illustrating florist shop cash-flow management: calculate break-even, forecast conservatively, reserve peak profits, balance payments.

 Here's a game changer: when those Valentine's and Mother's Day windfalls hit, resist the urge to spend every dollar.
 Set aside a chunk of those peak season profits (from my experience thinking 15-20% minimum) into a separate account earmarked for the slower months.
 Think of it as paying your future self.
 While this is a topic for a different day, I would do the same for a GST account, just pump a small amount into it every week over the quarter, so you barely notice it, but of 90 days it all adds up.
 If you GST is less, well beauty, you win!